tdas/incubator-spark/docs/streaming-programming-guide.md

 fault-tolerant stream processing of live data streams.
 Data can be ingested from many sources like Kafka, Flume, Twitter, ZeroMQ or plain old TCP sockets and be processed using complex algorithms expressed with high-level functions like `map`, `reduce`, `join` and `window`.
-Finally, processed data can be pushed out to files, SQL or NoSQL databases, or directly update live dashboards.
+Finally, processed data can be pushed out to filesystems, databases, and live dashboards.
 In fact, you can apply Spark's in-built [machine learning](mllib-guide.html) algorithms, and [graph processing](graphx-programming-guide.html) algorithms on data streams.